 Oops, there goes another one!
 A jittery little hen flew out of the box and over the wire.
 Shortly after, another bantam hen followed!

-But finally, I was finished.
+After a few more stress-filled moments, I had released all the chickens into my frail pen.
 Finally, the birds became calmer and eventually began pecking at the food I’d tossed them.

 When dusk came, they hopped up to their roosts like any good chicken should.
 Other than one of the escaped hens, that is.
 She decided to roost on top of our outdoor shed!